+Field Description

+tbsCertificate

+version MUST be v3(2)

-serialNumber MUST be a non-sequential number greater than zero (0)
+serialNumber MUST be a non-sequential number greater than zero (0) and less than 2 159 containing at least 64 bits of output from a CSPRNG.

+signature See Section 7.1.3.2

-and less than 2159 containing at least 64 bits of output from signatureAlgorithm Encoded value MUST be byte-for-byte identical to the
+issuer MUST be byte-for-byte identical to the subject field of the Issuing CA. See Section 7.1.4.1

 validity See Section 7.1.2.10.1

 subject See Section 7.1.2.10.2

 subjectPublicKeyInfo See Section 7.1.3.1

 issuerUniqueID MUST NOT be present

 subjectUniqueID MUST NOT be present

 extensions See Section 7.1.2.5.1

+signatureAlgorithm Encoded value MUST be byte-for-byte identical to the tbsCertificate.signature.

+signature